OpenAudioMc/documentation/content/account-setup.md

 This couldn't be simpler, just navigate to [the registration page](https://account.craftmend.com/register), create your account and verify your email.

 ## Step #2 - Linking your server
-Your account is empty by default since you don't have any servers yet.
+Your account is empty by default, since you don't have any servers yet.
 Head over to the [fingerprint page](https://account.craftmend.com/account/fingerprint) to create your first fingerprint.
 Fingerprints are one-time codes which can be used to verify your identity.

 #### Click the big blue button to create your first fingerprint
 ![FingerprintButton](assets/fingerprint-button.png)